OpenResearchInstitute/interlocutor/interlocutor_manual.md

 **Best Configuration (No Conflicts):**
 - Radio (Interlocutor): USB headset/microphone
 - Browser/System: HDMI output to monitor/TV speakers
-- Result: Both work simultaneously
+- Result: Both can work simultaneously, depending on browser and operating system

 **Alternative Hardware Solutions:**
 - Two USB audio devices (one for radio, one for computer)
 - USB hub with multiple audio interfaces
 - 3.5mm splitter to share single headset between devices

+There is audio device listing and audio device selection support in Interlocutor.
+Both the microphone and speaker are tested during the selection process.
+Audio device selection is saved to a local file called `audio_config.yaml`

 ---